New Student Advising

 6. Campus Resources

 Absolutely.
 Both Humanities and Social Sciences courses have dedicated writing assistance.
 Humanities courses have a mandatory writing seminar attached, in fact.
-Additionally, the College offers the Core Tutors program, a drop-in scheme for help in a number of subjects, including math and writing.
+Additionally, the College offers the Core Tutors and Core Writing Tutors programs.
+For the former, students are able to take advantage of a drop-in scheme for help in a number of subjects.
+For the latter, students book a specific appointment time with a writing tutor, either through the Core Writing Tutor program or with an ESL/EAL writing tutor.
 Instructors also hold office hours where you can ask questions and receive help.
 It’s never too soon to start interacting with your instructors.

 There is a process you must go through in order to officially set up accommodations through the Student Disability Services (SDS).
 The one caveat to this process is that accommodations will not be immediate.
 It will take time to set up any accommodations, so you should engage with the process as soon as you determine the need for accommodations from SDS.